SmartPracticeschool/SBSPS-Challenge-669-Optimized-Warehouse-Management-Web-Application/README.md

 The Watson Assistant Skill section has intents to analyze user input sentences, entities to analyze user input key words and dialogs, to reciprocate an output.
-It all depends upon an individual, as to how and where to drive the anticipated conversation.
+It all depends upon an individual, as to how and where to drive the anticipated conversation, using fuzzy logic, NLP and SP.

 #### Hosting: